ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : The verification was attempted, but it did not produce a result; perhaps it ran out of memory, the battery died or such

 3 -- verification-failed
-: The verification ran to completion, the comparison was completed and did not compare correctly to the reference values
+: The verification ran to completion, the comparison was completed and did not compare correctly to the Reference Values

 4 -- fully-verified
-: The verification ran to completion and all measurements compared correctly to reference values
+: The verification ran to completion and all measurements compared correctly to Reference Values

 5 -- partially-verified
-: The verification ran to completion and some, but not all measurements compared correctly to reference values
+: The verification ran to completion and some, but not all measurements compared correctly to Reference Values

 ### Objective Name